alextech/constructable-style-loader/README.md

 Constructable-style-loader creates `CSSStyleSheetObject` JavaScript object, which can be adopted to an element using `adoptedStyleSheets` setter.

 It can be optionally chained with `postcss-loader` when need to use output from other CSS preprocessors.
-If used with `postcss-loader`, then also consider `postcss-discard-comments` plugin to delete unnecessary comments that would bloat the bundle.
+If used with `postcss-loader`, then also consider `postcss-discard-comments` plugin to delete unnecessary comments that would bloat the bundle and potentially have invalid characters that can break the parser.

 ## Getting Started